Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 }
 ```
 ####Initializing the SDK
-In order to use the SDK and get promoted content and more (marketing text) - when initializing the SDK, please make sure to use your given `publisherID` and `securityToken`, which can be retrieve by contacting with SDK@kidoz.net.
+When initializing the SDK, please make sure to use your given `publisherID` and `securityToken`, which can be retrieve by contacting with SDK@kidoz.net.

  - 	Inside your `Main Activity` onCreate add the following line: